santiagonars/gcloudstorage-personal-site/README.md

 ### gcloudstorage-personal-site
 -----
 ## Site
-A static website I built from the ground up.
+A responsive static website I built from the ground up.

 It was a great way to practice front-end technolgies such as HTML and CSS, as well as hosting a serverless static site in Google Cloud Platform.